lfsmoura/lfsmoura.github.io/now.markdown

 ### Reading

-I am currently reading "A Philosophy of Software Design" by John Ousterhout, and "Hooking Up" by Tom Wolfe.
+I am currently reading "The Pathless Path" by Paul Millerd, and "Hooking Up" by Tom Wolfe.